From pain point to bright spot in our day, it’s our move to transform how we get around and how we build our communities in Massachusetts.

-1. Improve and modernize the region’s transportation system.
+1. Transform the transportation system.

 - Strengthen our existing MBTA system: Support research and communications to inform public discussion and decision-making about current and future transportation needs and to increase public confidence that the transportation system can work.